-The International Forum for Steiner/Waldorf Education (IF) at its meetings in Vienna/Austria on 17 May 2015 and in Arles/France on 7 May 2016 revised and re-adopted the document “Key characteristics of Waldorf education” – first adopted in Harduf/Israel on 14 November 2014 – as binding guidance for the worldwide Waldorf school movement.
+The Hague Circle - the International Council for Steiner Waldorf Education (HC) at its meetings in Vienna/Austria on 17 May 2015 and in Arles/France on 7 May 2016 revised and re-adopted the document “Key characteristics of Waldorf education” – first adopted in Harduf/Israel on 14 November 2014 – as binding guidance for the worldwide Waldorf school movement.
 These features have been formulated in such a way as to be generally valid and may be supplemented by specific cultural characteristics for use in a school’s own country.
 They wish to place the emphasis on and strengthen diversity, individuality and openness to development.
 They supplement the characteristics adopted by the International Forum for Steiner Waldorf Education (Hague Circle) in 2009.

 In order for schools to be approved as Waldorf or Rudolf Steiner schools, it is necessary to characterise key elements of Waldorf education.
-Once approval has been granted, this is documented by the inclusion of the school concerned in the worldwide list of Waldorf schools for which the International Forum for Steiner Waldorf Education – (Hague Circle) is responsible.
+Once approval has been granted, this is documented by the inclusion of the school concerned in the worldwide list of Waldorf schools for which the Hague Circle - the International Council for Steiner Waldorf Education – (HC) is responsible.